Berish-Organization/berish-linq/README.md

 ```
 ## `notNull`

-> Return only not null elements
+> Return only not null elements.
+Can be using with the **selectFunc** to filtered elements from a sequence by mapped values.

 Syntax: `public  notNull<K>(selectFunc?:  CallbackType<T, K>):  LINQ<T>`